mekorhabracha/mekorhabracha.github.io/about/become-member.md

 ---
+title: Become a Member
 layout: default
-area: joinus
+area: community
 ---

-# Become a Member

 Become a member today and benefit from being part of an enthusiastic and social community, with the opportunity to get involved in services, shul events and programs.